Aircraft Finder

 Aircraft Details

-• Interior: New April 2019 by Rose, tan leather seating for 8, coordinating sidewalls, headliner, carpeting
+• Interior: New April 2019 by Rose Aircraft, tan leather seating for 8, coordinating sidewalls, headliner, and carpeting, belted flushing aft lavatory with sliding doors

 About this Model